Description of random fields by systems of conditional distributions: Concluding remarks

 We considered various ways of the description of random fields by systems of consistent finite-dimensional distributions parameterized by boundary conditions.
 We presented (in the majority of cases, necessary and sufficient) conditions on the elements of these systems to coincide with the corresponding conditional probabilities of a random field.

 The preference for one or another system, of course, depends on the task at hand.
 First of all, we note that the Dobrushin-type systems $Q^D$ and $Q^D_1$ are widely used in mathematical problems of statistical physics.
-Despite the fact that these systems do not restore the random field and, therefore, cannot be used as an equivalent way to specify a random field, perhaps, their main role is revealed in the theory of phase transitions.
+Despite the fact that these systems do not specify a random field, perhaps, their main role is revealed in the theory of phase transitions.
 Namely, in Dobrushin's theory of description of Gibbs random fields, the non-uniqueness of the solution to the inverse problem is interpreted as the presence of a phase transition in the model under consideration (see the fundamental work~\cite{DUniq}).

 The system $Q^f$ of distributions parameterized by finite boundary conditions uniquely determines a random field and, therefore, can be useful in many theoretical considerations.
 It is especially convenient that it turns out to be sufficient to have a one-point system $Q^f_1$ of such distributions.
 First of all, we note that this system seems to be the most natural for application in the theory of Markov random fields.
 In particular, it can be used to describe Gaussian Markov random fields that are ubiquitous in various applications (corresponding paper is being prepared; see also~\cite{Kunc}).
 In addition, many properties of a random field are expressed in terms of conditions on $Q^f_1$.
 Note, for example, the mixing conditions~\cite{DN2011}, the constructive uniqueness criterion~\cite{DSh}, and the fact that the probabilistic definition of a Gibbs random field (without using the notion of potential) was given in~\cite{DN2009} precisely in terms of the system $Q^f_1$.
 As regards the system $Q^{\Pi}$ of Palm-type distributions, it seems to be useful in studying discrete models of point processes.